MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-import-items-from-an-existing-sharepoint-site.md

 - Exporting a SharePoint site to a .wsp file.

-- Importing the .wsp file into [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] SharePoint by using the .wsp Import project.
+- Importing the .wsp file into Visual Studio SharePoint by using the .wsp Import project.

   [!INCLUDE[note_settings_general](../sharepoint/includes/note-settings-general-md.md)]

 ## Prerequisites
  You need the following components to complete this walkthrough:

-- Supported editions of [!INCLUDE[TLA#tla_win](../sharepoint/includes/tlasharptla-win-md.md)] and SharePoint.
+- Supported editions of Microsoft Windows and SharePoint.

 - Visual Studio.